clarancepeng/HKEXSimulator/README.md

 # HKEX Mock
-This is a tools to mock HKEX OCG(Binary protocol) behave using Python.
+This is a tools to mock HKEX OCG(Binary protocol) behavior by Python.